Ahket-net/docs/MD/CADET Reference Manual.md

 Attributes:
 - `Type`: The category of the POA.
 There are two types: `SIG` and `DDS`.
 - `ID`: A unique alpha-numeral identifier associated with each instance of a POA.
 - `IDS`: The public key of the signer that created the POA.
-We can refer to IDS or signer interchangebly.
+We can refer to IDS or signer interchangeably.

 Public Methods:
 - `getVerificationFee()`: Returns the `VerificationFee` value required for verification.